 - DO indicate at the top of your poster the abstract number, title of the presentation and its authors and institutions.
 The lettering for this sign should be at least 2.5 cm high

 - DO make all illustrations beforehand.
 Keep illustrative material simple in using charts, graphs, drawings and pictures.
 Keep in mind that your illustrations must be read from a distance of about 1 – 1.5 m or more.

 - DO NOT make your poster in a PORTRAIT (vertical) format

 PDF of the poster

 Your poster will be posted online and hand-outs will be printed for you.
-For this reason we need to receive a PDF file of your poster between 23 January and 20 February 2017.
+For this reason we need to receive a PDF file of your poster at least 4 weeks in advance.

 Presenters should upload their poster and their slides through the EAU faculty website.

 Poster presenters will give a short presentation of their abstract using max.
 6 slides (including title and Conflict of Interest slide).There is no fixed structure for the slides.
-You are requested to download the EAUN17 slides from the EAU faculty website (“Compulsory PowerPoint Template” in menu on the left).
+You are requested to download the EAUN20 slides from the EAU faculty website (“Compulsory PowerPoint Template” in menu on the right).

-Presenters should upload their finished slides through the EAU faculty website between 23 January and 20 February 2017.
+Presenters should upload their finished slides through the EAU faculty website at least 2 weeks in advance.
 This will enable the chairs to prepare for the session.

 Questions may be directed to: email@example.com or s.debruin(at)uroweb.org